 2 cups buttermilk

 1/2 tbsp salt

 hard boiled eggs, quartered

--peel and chop the beets into small diced cubes. chop the leaves and stems finely as well. place beets and leaves into a large pot and cover with water and juice of one lemon and/or some beet kwas. boil and then simmer for 15-20 minutes just until beets are cooked but the color stays.
+-peel and chop the beets into small diced cubes. chop the leaves and stems finely as well. place the beets and leaves into a large pot and cover with water and boil them for 15-20 minutes just until the beets are cooked but the color stays.